nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_mesh.md

 </table>

-An example `.CTL` file is given below for a Federated Consultation Summary message regarding a consultation which took place for a fictional patient: Mr Richard Smith, NHS Number 1234567890, Date of birth 9th January 1955.
+An example `.CTL` file is given below for a Federated Consultation Report message regarding a consultation which took place for a fictional patient: Mr Richard Smith, NHS Number 1234567890, Date of birth 9th January 1955.

 ```xml
 <DTSControl>